pshar-207/BotanicBlend/Client/README.md

 # BotenicBlend

-This is a college project which is based on real life natural skin-care product "BotenicBlend".
+This is a college project which is based on real life natural skin-care product brand : "BotenicBlend".